Welcome to today's edition of the Rush 24-7 podcast.

 We have underestimated the calamity.

-We have underestimated the disaster because the suit's been fooling us.
+We have underestimated the disaster because the soot's been fooling us.

-Also, Americans held in the 1979 seizure of the U.S. Embassy in Iran said yesterday that they clearly recall Iranian president-elect Mahmood Amanijad playing a central role in the takeover, interrogating captives and demanding harsher treatment for the hostage.
+Also, Americans held in the 1979 seizure of the U.S. Embassy in Iran said yesterday that they clearly recall Iranian President-elect Mahmoud Ahmanijad playing a central role in the takeover, interrogating captives and demanding harsher treatment for the hostages.

-Uh hostages, retired Army Colonel Charles Scott, now 73, who uh lives in Jonesboro, Georgia, said, soon as I saw his picture in a paper, I knew that was the bastard.
+Retired Army Colonel Charles Scott, now 73, who lives in Jonesboro, Georgia, said, soon as I saw his picture in the paper, I knew that was the bastard.

 He was one of the top two or three leaders there.

-Said he was personally questioned by the new Iranian leader on one occasion, but does not recall the subject of the uh of the investigation or the question, uh whatever.
+Said Captain Scherer, who's now 64, lives in Bedford, Iowa, said he was personally questioned by the new Iranian leader on one occasion, but does not recall the subject of the investigation or the question, whatever.

-But it's all over this guy's personal website.
+Iran's denying it, but it's all over this guy's personal website that he was there.

 He admits it.

-But it looks to be the same terrorist, once terrorist always terrorists.
+It looks to be the same terrorist, once terrorist, always terrorist.

 Here, Rush.

-I know what Rio Linda means, but tell me, what is that word you use constitution mean?
+I know what Rio Linda means, but tell me, what does that word you use, constitution, mean?

 Is that what judges make up before ruling?